 |John Morton||Vice Chair|

-John has served in various roles with several community organizations, including treasurer, annual fund chairman, property chairman and planned giving committee chairman for St. Charles Avenue Presbyterian Church; member of the Board of Trustees, Alumni Board, and Alumni Association president for Metairie Park Country Day School; president of the William & Mary New Orleans Region Alumni Club and a fundraiser for the College; treasurer, executive committee member, and member of the Board of Directors of the NOCCA (New Orleans Center for Creative Arts) Institute; Development Committee and a fundraiser for Trinity Episcopal School; volunteer soccer coach for Carrollton Boosters and Louisiana Fire; and Sunday School teacher.
+John has served in various roles with several community organizations, including Treasurer, annual fund chairman, property chairman, youth teacher, and planned giving committee chairman for St. Charles Avenue Presbyterian Church; Board of Trustees, Alumni Board, Major Gifts Chair, and Alumni Association President for Metairie Park Country Day School; President of the William & Mary New Orleans Region Alumni Club and a fundraiser for the College of William & Mary; Treasurer and Board of Directors for NOCCA (New Orleans Center for Creative Arts) Institute; Treasurer, Board of Directors, and fundraiser for Trinity Episcopal School; Agency Relations Committee for the United Way; and volunteer soccer coach for Carrollton Boosters and Louisiana Fire.
 He is a native New Orleanian.